FlippedCodes/Oxibooru-Resonite-Screenshot-Archive/README.md

   - texture_asset
 - [ ] Get usernames from Resonite API and add as tags
 - [ ] Split code into modular system to support more export methods
-- [ ] Support for oxibooru pools and group events together some way.
 - [ ] Support for saved image-grabbers/slurpers
+- Oxibooru specific
+  - [ ] Support for oxibooru pools and group meets together some way.
   - [ ] Consolidate tags in Oxibooru
     - UserIds with usernames
     - session with and without prefix
   - [ ] Make "safety"-level more configurable
   - [ ] Add exported data to Oxibooru's description field.